dcrapis/oceandao-wiki/On-ROI.md

 ROI = Return On Investment.

-"(Expected) ROI towards growth" is a key criterion in OceanDAO.
+"(Expected) ROI towards growth" is a key criterion in OceanDAO, in line with Ocean's [Web3 Sustainability Loop](https://blog.oceanprotocol.com/the-web3-sustainability-loop-b2a4097a36e.

 Accordingly:
 - If you're making a project proposal, you should describe how it helps ROI
 - If you're voting, you should be evaluating in terms of expected ROI

-Summary:
+Punchline:
-- Projects that aim to increase "$ datatoken consuming volume" (denominated in OCEAN) will tend to be favored.
+- **Projects that aim to increase "$ datatoken consuming volume" (denominated in OCEAN) will tend to be favored.**

 This page elaborates further.

-## Why "Expected ROI"?
+## What is "Expected ROI"?

 ### Expected ROI = bang / buck * (% chance of success)
 Where